-In conclusion, the effects analysis revealed that of the proposed action alternatives for the Kennedy Center Expansion Project, Alternative C would have the greatest adverse effect on historic properties.
-The adverse effects would include modifications to the thin-clad marble curtain walls, a character-defining feature of the Kennedy Center, the interruption of views from the South and West Terraces of the Kennedy Center, and impacts to the Rock Creek and Potomac Parkway Roadway and Network of Trails.
-Under Alternative C, Option 1 and Option 2 would have similar effects; however, because of the bridge component, Option 2 would have a greater adverse effect on the Rock Creek and Potomac Parkway.
-Alternative B, without the River Pavilion, would have less adverse effect than Alternative C because there would be no impacts to the Rock Creek and Potomac Parkway.
-The adverse effects of Alternative B include modifications to the thin-clad marble curtain walls, a character-defining feature of the Kennedy Center, and the interruption of views from the South and West Terraces of the Kennedy Center.
+- defining feature of the Kennedy Center, the interruption of views from the South and West Terraces of - 2 the Kennedy Center, and impacts to the Rock Creek and Potomac Parkway Roadway and Network of - 3 Trails.
+Under Alternative C, Option 1 and Option 2 would have similar effects; however, because of the - 4 bridge component, Option 2 would have a greater adverse effect on the Rock Creek and Potomac - 5 Parkway.
+Alternative B, without the River Pavilion, would have less adverse effect than Alternative C - 6 because there would be no impacts to the Rock Creek and Potomac Parkway.
+The adverse effects of - 7 Alternative B include modifications to the thin-clad marble curtain walls, a character-defining feature of - 8 the Kennedy Center, and the interruption of views from the South and West Terraces of the Kennedy - 9 Center.
 The assessment of adverse effects is summarized in Table 1 (Appendix A).